VoidXH/Poor-Man-s-AI/README.md

 to upload to your chosen web hosting provider.
 But first, you have to prepare a website.
 This tutorial is for the easiest method using a web hosting provider and not for complete self hosting.
 1. Get a web hosting account with PHP and MySQL, free ones are fine.
+If you want to run completely locally, get XAMPP as a web hosting software.
 1. Download and unzip the Website.
 1. Upload every folder and PHP file from the unzipped download to the root of your web hosting server.